-Spartan'20 will take advantage of up to 16 cores for parallel jobs, with the option to license >16 cores as well (for high performance multicore systems), and will include our implementation of the latest Q-Chem version (5.2.1 at the time this list was compiled) and is the result of continued collaboration (begun with the release of Spartan'02 in 2002).
-Through this collaboration our customers benefit from both GUI and computational enhancements in the Spartan code-base, as well as a growing range of computational approaches and modern computational methods included in Q-Chem.
+Spartan'24 will take advantage of up to 16 cores for parallel jobs, with the option to license >16 cores as well (for high performance multicore systems).
+In the initial release of, the computational enhancements are all in the form of the new machine learning models available for various tasks, also included is our implementation of the Q-Chem package.
+This release is the result of continued collaboration (begun with the release of Spartan'02 in 2002).

+Through this collaboration our customers benefit from both GUI and significant computational enhancements (the T1thermochemcial recipe, the multi-step protocols for conformational searching in conjunction with Boltzmann weighted NMR data, and the new machine learning models), as well as a growing range of computational options and modern QM development in Q-Chem.
+A subsequent maintenance update will include an updated version of the current Q-Chem package.

-Spartan users have diligently reported program bugs via support@wavefun.com.
-All reported bugs from the previous release have been addressed.
-Wavefunction would like to thank our customers for their continuted help in making Spartan a better program.
-Userfeedback is greatly appreciated!
+Spartan users have consistently and diligently reported program bugs via support@wavefun.com.
+Many reported issues from the previous release have been addressed in this update.
+Wavefunction would like to thank our customers for their continued help in making Spartan a better program.
+User feedback is greatly appreciated!